Information on Speedway minbikes and their history is pretty scarce.

 engine, these three models are essentially the same.
 Also notice these models use a

-different gas tank than the 10" wheel models.
+different gas tank (and handlebars, fenders) than the 10" wheel models.

 1972 Speedway Green Horn, non-stock carb.